5 Scheduling Tips to Improve Efficiency and Boost Profitability

 If your company manages a mobile workforce and you schedule people to perform services away from the office, communication can be a little tricky.
 Deskless workers often receive client information, routing details, company updates, and more through a variety of tools.
 This lack of connectedness makes it difficult to stay up-to-date on essential information.
 What’s more, they’ll likely need to update a separate system with key customer details once they return from the job, costing time in administrative tasks.

 But today’s smartphone and tablet technology enables organizations to communicate with deskless workers instantly, anywhere in the world.
 With the right mobile app, your field workers can easily accept or deny job requests, collect contactless customer signatures, see optimized routes, stay up-to-date on company news, and more—all in one, centralized location.
-Say goodbye to days of checking multiple sources for information and collecting critical data on clipboards.
 Mobile-first organizations use tools that enable deskless workers to capture, update, and access everything they need in one succinct place.
 They know that the consumerized app experience has become the norm, and that providing seamless tools can make or break a happy workforce (and in turn, a happy customer base).

 If you aren’t yet leveraging smartphones that send data directly to your Customer Relationship Management (CRM) system and back office, you’re giving competitors the advantage.
 Start increasing your operational efficiency, cutting back on wastes of time and money in data transfers and cutting back on wastes of time and money in data transfers with a powerful mobile workforce management app.